anthonysharpy/elixir-challenge/README.md

 The program matches the pairs from the two files based on the request method plus the URL (excluding parameters, since these commonly change).

 This is not a perfect solution since even URLs can change (in the example data we see ".../A3254414/..." change to ".../A3254415/...").
-I could have written an algorithm to compare the similarity of the URLs, but this would have been error-prone.
+We could have an algorithm that compares the similarity of the URLs, but this would be error-prone.
 For example, these obviously correspond to eachother:

 https://mybank.com/api/4255/getbalance
 https://mybank.com/api/4260/getbalance